eric-fouillet/gochat/README.md

 # gochat

 ## Introduction

-Gochat is a small chat client and server in Go, for practice only.
+Gochat is a small IRC-like chat client and server in Go, for practice only.
+Multiple clients connect to a single server and can chat in a unique channel.

 It uses [protobuf](https://github.com/google/protobuf) to serialize the messages.

 ## Installation

 Use `go get`, or clone the repository and install `gochatutil`, `gochatclient` and `gochatserver` separately with `go install`.

+both `gochatserver` and `gochatclient` accept host and port command line variables, for example: `gochaclient -host localhost -port 8081`.

 ## Dependencies